Best Cheap Health Insurance in South Carolina (2026)

 • Diagnosed with breast or cervical cancer

-The amount you need to earn to qualify for Medicaid in South Carolina depends on your individual circumstances.
+The amount you need to earn to qualify for Medicaid in South Carolina will depend on your individual circumstances.
 For example, pregnant women can earn up to about $30,000.
-Families with children 18 and under and emancipated minors can qualify with incomes up to about $32,000.
-However, seniors and people with disabilities have an income limit of $15,060.
+However, seniors and people with disabilities have an income limit of $15,650.

-Are health insurance rates going up in SC?
+Are health insurance rates going up in SC in 2026?

 Change